kuldeepdhadhwal/DSA/README.md

 # DSA
-This is a problem solving repo from leetcode.
+This is a problem solving repo of questions from leetcode.